Russell Lee (photographer): Early life

-The son of Burton Lee and his wife Adeline Werner, Lee grew up in Ottawa, Illinois.
+Russell Werner Lee was born on July 21, 1903, in Ottawa, Illinois, the son of Burton Lee and Adeline Werner.
 He attended Culver Military Academy in Culver, Indiana, for high school.
 He earned a bachelor's degree in chemical engineering from Lehigh University in Bethlehem, Pennsylvania.

 Lee started working as a chemist, but gave up the position to become a painter.
 Originally he used photography as a precursor to his painting, but soon became interested in photography for its own sake.
 He recorded the people and places around him.
 Among his earliest subjects were Pennsylvanian bootleg mining and the Father Divine cult.

 Photography

 In the fall of 1936, during the Great Depression, Lee was hired for the federally sponsored Farm Security Administration (FSA) photographic documentation project of the Franklin D. Roosevelt administration.
 He joined a team assembled under Roy Stryker, along with Dorothea Lange, Arthur Rothstein, and Walker Evans.
 Stryker provided direction and bureaucratic protection to the group, leaving the photographers free to compile what in 1973 was described as "the greatest documentary collection which has ever been assembled."
-Lee created some of the iconic images produced by the FSA, including photographic studies of San Augustine, Texas, in 1939, and Pie Town, New Mexico, in 1940.

 Over the spring and summer of 1942, Lee was one of several government photographers to document the forced relocation of Japanese Americans from the West Coast.
 He produced more than 600 images of families waiting to be removed and their later lives in various detention facilities, most located in isolated areas of the interior of the country.

 After the FSA was defunded in 1943, Lee served in the Air Transport Command (ATC).
 During this period, he took photographs of all the airfield approaches used by the ATC to supply the Armed Forces in World War II.
 In 1946 and 1947, he worked for the United States Department of the Interior (DOI), helping the agency compile a medical survey in communities involved in mining bituminous coal.
 He created over 4,000 photographs of miners and their working conditions in coal mines.
 In 1946, Lee completed a series of photos focused on a Pentecostal Church of God in a Kentucky coal camp.

 While completing the DOI work, Lee also continued to work under Stryker.
 He produced public relations photographs for Standard Oil of New Jersey.

 In 1947 Lee moved to Austin, Texas, and continued photography.
 In 1965 he became the first instructor of photography at the University of Texas there.

 Legacy

-Lee's work is held in collections at the University of Louisville, the New Mexico Museum of Art, Wittliff collections, Texas State University; and the Dolph Briscoe Center for American History at the University of Texas at Austin.
+Lee's work is held in collections at the University of Louisville, the New Mexico Museum of Art, Wittliff collections, Texas State University; the Dolph Briscoe Center for American History at the University of Texas at Austin, and the Library of Congress.

-In 2016, Lee Elementary, a school in the Austin Independent School District, was renamed Russell Lee Elementary in honor of the photographer.
+In 2016, Robert E. Lee Elementary School, a school in the Austin Independent School District, was renamed Russell Lee in honor of the photographer.

+In March 2024 the National Archives Museum in Washington, D.C. launched an exhibit titled "Power & Light: Russell Lee's Coal Survey."
+It featured images from Lee's 1946 profile of Harlan County, Kentucky's coal industry.